 By R. A. Dickey with Michael Karounos; illustrated by Tim Bowers

-Ah, the opening of the 2014 Major League Baseball season has officially begun on March 30th.
-The crack of the bat, fielders sliding to catch fly balls to avoid errors and precise pitchers throwing in a series of multiple configurations of style are all bent on confounding opposition batters for a new season.
+Ah, hear the crack of the bat, fielders sliding to catch fly balls to avoid errors and precise pitchers throwing in a series of multiple configurations of style are all bent on confounding opposition batters for a new season of baseball.
 And the games can be viewed on TV or live, while played on lush green fields from now until October.

 His mom’s advice to “Just be yourself” is difficult at the same time that the local bullies, aptly called the “Foul Ball Gang”, begin making life difficult for Ned.
 They make fun of his every move and mom’s advice is getting pretty hard to remember.
 Mom DOES know best.
 Trust me, Ned!

 How can he get in the strike zone and silence this laughing, backslapping bunch?

 When Connie Curveball’s shoes wind up wound around a tree branch, can the prowess and talents of the others come to the rescue?
 Nope!
 But Ned’s non-spinning ball can and does.
 AND it teaches the Foul Ball Gang who he is AND just what he does best.

 I loved meeting the teacher named Miss Pitch, natch, who opens up classroom discussion on what each ballplayer in her class does in his or her spare time.
 Just that part of the picture book alone was a primer on pitching change up styles and all done in a way highly relatable to small kids.

 Babe Ruth, whose day we celebrate today, started out with a great many deficits in the early ledger of his life.
 Raised in an orphanage after being taken out of a troubled home, George Herman Ruth, Jr. fell under the watchful eye of a Brother Matthias who introduced him to baseball.